Trichotillomania

 Trichography (ie, microscopic examination of plucked hairs) can help verify the diagnosis of trichotillomania.
 Findings vary according to the area examined.
 Where the hairs are all short with tapered tips (regrowing hairs), the trichogram may show all anagen roots (telogen count, 0).
 In other areas, especially those showing broken shafts of various lengths, an increased number of club hairs (>20%), and even exclamation-mark hairs typical of alopecia areata,[26] can be seen.

-Ultrasonography and computed tomography (CT) may be useful in detecting trichobezoar formation that can result from swallowing or ingesting plucked hairs in children with trichotillomania.
+Ultrasonography (US) and computed tomography (CT) may be useful in detecting trichobezoar formation that can result from swallowing or ingesting plucked hairs in children with trichotillomania.

 Histologic procedures may aid in the diagnosis of suspected trichotillomania in children.
-Punch biopsy may be used to verify a suspected diagnosis of trichotillomania.
+Punch biopsy may be performed to verify a suspected diagnosis of trichotillomania.
 Melanin pigment casts and granules in the upper hair follicles and infundibulum of hair shaft are characteristic (see Histologic Findings).

 Histologic Findings